Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% cut "What do I do if the employees of organizations ask questions or don't allow me to take photos?" %}

-If the employees of organizations ask you what you're collecting information for, explain that you're completing a task on the [Toloka]({{ toloka }}) platform.
+If the employees of organizations ask you what you're collecting information for, explain that you're completing a project on the [Toloka]({{ toloka }}) platform.
 Your goal is to verify information about a business's presence at a certain address and its working hours.
 The accuracy and reliability of this information is in the interests of the organization itself, because it will be published in directories and on online maps.
 If the employees of organizations tell you that you're filming illegally, explain that you're not collecting any personally identifiable information such as people's faces and car license plate numbers.
 All photos will be further processed according to all applicable privacy laws.
 If the employees of organizations don't allow you to enter the building and take photos, try to politely explain the legality of your actions.
-If this doesn't help, don't get into a conflict, and refuse the task.
+If this doesn't help, don't get into a conflict, and refuse the project.

 {% endcut %}

-{% cut "I can't complete a task in a remote place" %}
+{% cut "I can't complete a project in a remote place" %}

-If you can't complete the task according to the instructions, refuse it.
+If you can't complete the project according to the instructions, refuse it.

 {% endcut %}

-{% cut "There are no field tasks" %}
+{% cut "There are no field projects" %}

-The availability of field tasks in specific cities depends on a number of factors: the needs of requesters, the epidemiological situation in the region, and so on.
-If there are currently no field tasks in your city, it means that requesters have suspended their placement for some reason.
+The availability of field projects in specific cities depends on a number of factors: the needs of requesters, the epidemiological situation in the region, and so on.
+If there are currently no field projects in your city, it means that requesters have suspended their placement for some reason.
 Check the map from time to time.
-You'll see the tasks when they appear.
+You'll see the projects when they appear.

 {% endcut %}

 {% endcut %}

-{% cut "I want to take a certain type of task, but it's not in the list anymore" %}
+{% cut "I want to take a certain type of project, but it's not in the list anymore" %}

-If the task you liked is no longer displayed, it may have already been completed or you don't meet the selection criteria set by the requester.
-While this task is absent, you can take other ones.
-The desired tasks may appear again later.
+If the project you liked is no longer displayed, it may have already been completed or you don't meet the selection criteria set by the requester.
+While this project is absent, you can take other ones.
+The desired projects may appear again later.

 {% endcut %}

-{% cut "Can I complete tasks in a foreign language?" %}
+{% cut "Can I complete projects in a foreign language?" %}

 Yes, if you are fluent enough in it.

 {% endcut %}

-{% cut "What should I do if I received a task that I do not want to complete?" %}
+{% cut "What should I do if I received a project that I do not want to complete?" %}

-If you don't want to complete a task from the list, don't start doing it.
-If you started a task, but you can't or don't want to complete the page that opens, go to the next one (use the {% if platform=="web" %}**{{ ui_worker_new-task-page__skip-button }}**{% elsif platform=="android" %}**{{ mobile_android_task_skip }}**{% elsif platform=="ios" %}**Skip**{% endif %}) button.
-Only fully completed tasks are paid for.
+If you don't want to complete a project from the list, don't start doing it.
+If you started a project, but you can't or don't want to complete the page that opens, go to the next one (use the {% if platform=="web" %}**{{ ui_worker_new-task-page__skip-button }}**{% elsif platform=="android" %}**{{ mobile_android_task_skip }}**{% elsif platform=="ios" %}**Skip**{% endif %}) button.
+Only fully completed projects are paid for.

-If you no longer want to complete this task, use the **Exit** button.
+If you no longer want to complete this project, use the **Exit** button.

 {% endcut %}

-{% cut "How do I stop task completion correctly if I decided to take a break?" %}
+{% cut "How do I stop project completion correctly if I decided to take a break?" %}

 Click the **Exit** button.